 Latinx and Latin American Studies (LLAS) is an interdisciplinary major designed for students interested in critically examining the diverse histories and cultures of Latin America, the Caribbean, and U.S. Latinxs.
 Students in the major gain breadth and depth of learning through courses in the humanities and the social sciences that situate these histories and cultures within local, national, regional, hemispheric, and global contexts over time.
 Practical experiences, such as community projects and study abroad, provide opportunities to apply this learning in transformative ways.

-One required course: “LLAS 200: Major Debates in Latinx and Latin American Studies.
+- One required course: “LLAS 200: Major Debates in Latinx and Latin American Studies.
 Note: LLAS 200 might not be taught every year, therefore students should plan to take it in their first or second year at Amherst

 - One course on U.S. Latinxs in any department.

 - One course on Latin America in any department.

 - One course on the Caribbean in any department.

 - Two courses taught in one of the languages spoken in Latin America and the Caribbean, other than English.
 These courses may focus on the development of language skills, and/or they may be content courses on a subject relevant to the Major.

 - A research or methods seminar in any department, with completion of the written project on a topic relevant to LLAS.
 In order to ensure that the research will be on a topic relevant to LLAS, the research or methods seminar must be approved by both the Major advisor and the professor teaching the course.